AppliedLogicSystems/ALSProlog/docs/docs/guide/17-Prolog-Development-Projects.md

 As with files, one can single-click an entry in this list to select it, and remove it with the Delete button, or change its position using the blue up/down arrows.
 New directories are added by clicking Add, which raises a directory selection dialog.
-If the ‘relative’ radio button is checked, the new added path will be represented relative to the current working directory if this is possible.
+If the 'relative' radio button is checked, the new added path will be represented relative to the current working directory if this is possible.
 Otherwise, the path is represented in absolute form.